jbmorley/meeting/README.md

 Meeting currently makes use of upstart to configure Node.js as a service on Ubuntu systems as described in [this article](http://kvz.io/blog/2009/12/15/run-nodejs-as-a-service-on-ubuntu-karmic/).

-_The current meeting service is configured to listen on port 3000 so you will likely need to add a firewall exception for this.
+_The current meeting service is configured to listen on port 3000 so you will likely need to add a firewall exception for this or configure a reverse proxy.
 Ultimately, it should be possible to change the service port within the Ansible configuration and the default will be set to port 80 as one might expect._